Pierluigi Pinto: Fiorentina

 Born in Brindisi, Pinto was a youth exponent of Fiorentina.

 Loan to Arezzo

 On 13 July 2018, Pinto and Luca Mosti were loaned to Serie C club Arezzo on a season-long loan deal.
 On 16 September he made his professional debut, in Serie C, for Arezzo in a 1–0 away win over Lucchese, he played the entire match.
 He became Arezzo's first-choice early in the season.
 From September 2018 to March 2019 he played 29 consecutive entire matches until he was replaced by Lorenzo Burzigotti in the 57th minute of a 3–0 away defeat against Carrarese.
-Pinto ended his season-long to Arezzo with 37 appearances, including 36 as a starter, and he helped the club to reach the qurter-finals of the play-off, however the lost 4–2 on aggregate against Pisa.
+Pinto ended his season-long to Arezzo with 37 appearances, including 36 as a starter, and he helped the club to reach the quarter-finals of the play-off, however the lost 4–2 on aggregate against Pisa.

 Loan to Salernitana and Bari

 On 29 August 2019, Pinto joined Serie B club Salernitana on loan with an option to purchase.
 Three months later, on 2 November, Pinto made his debut for the club and in Serie B as a starter in a 2–1 home win over Virtus Entella, he was replaced by Paweł Jaroszyński after 85 minutes.
 Four weeks later, on 30 November, he played his first entire match for the club, a 1–1 home draw against Ascoli.
 In January 2020, his loan was terminated and he returned to Fiorentina leaving Salernitana with only 4 appearances, but all as a starter, remaining an unused substitute for 13 other matches during the loan.

 On 31 January 2020, Pinto was loaned to Serie C club Bari.
 However he remained always an unused substitute without playing any match for the club.